Using Azure CDN with CORS

 Rather than regular expressions, you can instead create a separate rule for each origin you wish to allow using the Request Header Wildcard match condition.
 As with the regular expression method, the rules engine alone sets the CORS headers.

 In the example above, the use of the wildcard character * tells the rules engine to match both HTTP and HTTPS.

-On Azure CDN Standard profiles, the only mechanism to allow for multiple origins without the use of the wildcard origin is to use query string caching.
-You need to enable query string setting for the CDN endpoint and then use a unique query string for requests from each allowed domain.
-Doing this will result in the CDN caching a separate object for each unique query string.
+On Azure CDN standard profiles (Azure CDN Standard from Microsoft, Azure CDN Standard from Akamai, and Azure CDN Standard from Verizon), the only mechanism to allow for multiple origins without the use of the wildcard origin is to use query string caching.
+Enable the query string setting for the CDN endpoint and then use a unique query string for requests from each allowed domain.
+Doing so will result in the CDN caching a separate object for each unique query string.
 This approach is not ideal, however, as it will result in multiple copies of the same file cached on the CDN.